-There are two trip meters: Trip A and Trip B. Switch between these displays and the odometer/outside temperature display by pressing the Select/Reset knob repeatedly.
+There are two trip meters: Trip A and Trip B. Switch between these displays and the odometer/outside temperature display by pressing the select/reset knob repeatedly.
 Each trip meter works independently, so you can keep track of two different distances

-When you turn the ignition switch to ON (II), what you last selected is displayed.
+When you turn the ignition switch to the ON (II) position, what you last selected is displayed.

-To reset a trip meter, display it, and then press and hold the Select/Reset knob until the number resets to "0.0".
+To reset a trip meter, display it, and then press and hold the select/reset knob until the number resets to "0.0".